scenariomartin/EnglishWords/words.md

-practical   ,some also claim that the project could even have a practical use. practitioner 1 actually in fact = in effect factual j
+practical jn ,some also claim that the project could even have a practical use. practitioner 1i actually in fact = in effect factual j